4Xplos1on/slovak-clickbait-detector/README.md

 | *Fico oznamil nove opatrenia proti inflacii* | LEGIT | 89% |
 | *Fico oznamil nove opatrenia proti inflacii.
 Tento krok zmeni zivoty tisicov Slovakov* | CLICKBAIT | 89% |

-Adding "this step will change the lives of thousands of Slovaks" flips it from legit to clickbait.
-The model picks up on clickbait phrasing, not just certain topics.
+Adding "this step will change the lives of thousands of Slovaks" flips the prediction.
+The model reacts to the phrasing, not the topic.

 ![App - Clickbait result](screenshots/app_clickbait.png)

 ### Where the model fails

-I tested the model on 28 new headlines that I wrote myself, designed to test specific edge cases.
-These headlines were not in the training data.
-Here is what I found.
+I wrote 28 new headlines myself to test specific edge cases.
+None of them were in the training data.

-**Missing diacritics break detection.** Slovak text online often appears without diacritics (no š, č, ž, ť, etc.).
-SlovakBERT was trained on properly written Slovak, so when diacritics are missing, the tokens get split differently and the model does not recognize the patterns it learned during training.
+**Missing diacritics break detection.** Slovak text online often shows up without diacritics (no s, c, z, t, etc.).
+SlovakBERT was trained on proper Slovak, so when diacritics are gone, the tokenizer splits words differently.
+The model can't find the patterns it learned.

 | Headline | Prediction | Confidence | Correct? |
 |----------|------------|------------|----------|
 | *Tato zena z Bratislavy nasla sposob ako schudnut 20 kilo za mesiac* | LEGIT | 63% | No |
 | *Nebudte si verili co sa stalo na dialnici pri Zilina* | LEGIT | 97% | No |

-Both of these are obvious clickbait.
-The first one at least has low confidence (63%), which means the model is unsure.
+Both are obvious clickbait.
+The first one at least has low confidence (63%), so the model knows something is off.
 The second one is confidently wrong.
-Without diacritics, the model loses the patterns it learned during training.

-**Emotional manipulation without clickbait vocabulary goes undetected.** The model learned specific phrases that appear in clickbait ("pozrite sa", "konecne prehovoril o tom co sa stalo").
-But when a headline uses emotional manipulation without those exact phrases, the model misses it completely.
+**Emotional manipulation without clickbait vocabulary goes undetected.** The model learned specific phrases that show up in clickbait ("pozrite sa", "konecne prehovoril o tom co sa stalo").
+Headlines that use emotional framing without those exact phrases get through.

 | Headline | Prediction | Confidence |
 |----------|------------|------------|